oobabooga/text-generation-webui/extensions/openai/README.md

 Not all parameters are mapped correctly, but temperature, top_p, max_tokens and stream, all work as expected.
 Sort of? streaming was a ... difficult situation, it seems the protocol has changed?
 I've stuffed it with two protocols I found...

-Still doesn't seem right at times and some clients I tested don't work at all yet (Ex. chatbot-ui).
+Still doesn't seem right at times and some clients I tested don't work at all yet, see the Applications table for more details.

-I'm attempting to get Auto-GPT or babyagi working, but need to setup other stuff too.

 Some hacky mappings: